UbiquityRobotics/ubiquity_launches/launches.md

 This launch file has no arguments.

+### `n_motor_node` Launch File Directory

+This library launch file starts the Magni motor controller node that controls the robot base via a serial port.

+This launch file has the following argument:

+* node_name (Optional, default: 'n_$(arg node)'):
+  The name to assign to the node.

 ### `n_move_base` Launch File Directory

 The launch file for this directory starts the ROS